Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Model

 A single-phase MPC fluid consists of $N$ point particles each of mass $m$, typically enclosed in a cubic simulation box of length $L$ with periodic boundary conditions.
 The dynamics of the fluid particles proceeds through discrete streaming and collision steps \cite{kap99,kap00,kapral_review,MPCD}.
 During a streaming step, the particles move ballistically for a time span $h$, referred to as collision time.
 Hence, the position $\ri$ of a fluid particle $i$, with $i\in\{1,\ldots,N\}$, is updated according to

 where $\v_i$ is the particle velocity.
 In the subsequent collision step, accounting for the interactions between fluid particles, the MPC particles are sorted into cubic cells of size $a$ defining the local interaction environment (collision cells).
-In the stochastic rotational dynamics (SRD) variant of MPC, MPC-SRD, the relative particle velocities $\tilde{\v}_i=\vi-\v_{cm}$, with respect to the center-of-mass velocity $\v_{cm}$ of a particular collision cell, are rotated around a randomly orientated axis by a fixed angle $\alpha$~\cite{MPCD,kapral_review,ihl01}.
+In the stochastic rotation dynamics (SRD) variant of MPC, MPC-SRD, the relative particle velocities $\tilde{\v}_i=\vi-\v_{cm}$, with respect to the center-of-mass velocity $\v_{cm}$ of a particular collision cell, are rotated around a randomly orientated axis by a fixed angle $\alpha$~\cite{MPCD,kapral_review,ihl01}.
 In three dimensions, the velocity of a particle $i$ after a collision is thus given by

 where $\Re$ is a unit vector along the selected rotation axis, and $\tilde{\v}_{i,\perp}$ and $\tilde{\v}_{i,\parallel}(t)$ are the parallel and perpendicular components of the velocity $\tilde{\v}_i$ with respect to the vector $\Re$, respectively.
 The orientation of $\Re$ is chosen independently for each collision cell and time step.
 The MPC-SRD algorithm conserves particle number, energy, and linear momentum.
-However, the employed discretization into collision cells breaks Galilean invariance, which is re-established by a random shift of the collision cell lattice at every collision step \cite{ihl03}.
+However, angular momentum is not conserved~\cite{theers16friction}, an aspect irrelevant for the current study~\cite{Winkler2009,huang12,winkler2011backtracking}.
+The employed discretization into collision cells breaks Galilean invariance, which is re-established by a random shift of the collision cell lattice at every collision step \cite{ihl03}.
 To maintain a constant temperature, a (simple) cell-level scaling scheme of the relative velocities $\tilde{\v}_i$ is employed \cite{huang2015}.
-Since mass, momentum and energy are conserved locally, the correct fluctuating hydrodynamic equations for an isothermal compressible fluid are captured in the continuum limit.
+Since mass, momentum and energy are conserved locally, the correct fluctuating hydrodynamic equations for an isothermal compressible fluid are obtained in the continuum limit.